Oregon Coast Indoor Activities in and around Rockaway Beach

 Tillamook County Pioneer Museum

 Have you heard the legend of the treasure allegedly buried on Neahkahnie Mountain?
 What about the story of the first pilgrim who built his house inside a tree stump?
 Did you know there once was a town built along Bayocean Spit that fell into the ocean?
 You’ll discover these stories and many more during a trip to the Tillamook County Pioneer Museum on the corner of Pacific and Second Street in historic downtown Tillamook.

-Tillamook County’s history is rich and diverse – spanning miles of coastline and rugged mountains.
-And while time and development has reshaped some of the Tillamook Coast’s identity, much of it still lives on among the museum’s artifacts and the enthusiasm of the staff and volunteers for telling a good story.
+Tillamook county’s history is rich and diverse – spanning miles of coastline rugged mountains.
+While time development has reshaped some the tillamook coast’s identity, much it still lives on among museum’s artifacts enthusiasm staff volunteers for telling a good story.

 The building itself is a testament to the city’s history, once serving as the Tillamook County Courthouse.
 Now it plays an equally important role, housing more than 35,000 items and 10,000 photographs capturing and telling a story of a much older Tillamook Coast.

 From pioneers to the Kilchis Indians, to Naval Air Station Tillamook, to the great Tillamook Burn that almost wiped out the entire forest, the museum keeps all the memories, legends, myths and mysteries alive in its unforgettable collections.
 No matter what aspect of the Tillamook Coast interests you, you’re sure to learn something new or broaden your horizons at the Tillamook County Pioneer Museum.